PythonOptimizers/cygenja/doc/source/introduction.rst

 How it works
 ==================

 Within a *root* directory, you provide some translation rules: each rule is attached to a subdirectory and a file pattern.
-You can even define several rules for one subdirectory.
+You can define several rules for one subdirectory.
 These rules (called `actions` in :program:`cygenja`) are user defined *callbacks*.
 Once all rules are registered, the :program:`cygenja` engine is given a directory pattern and a file pattern: only the matching rules are triggered.
 See :ref:`cygenja_use` or look at the :ref:`cygenja_examples` for more.